PLP-Database-DEPT/week-1/README.md

 ## **Assignment Questions**

-1. What are some of the major DBMS products?
+1. State and Explain the components of a DBMS(Database Management System)

-2. What are the two major types of databases?
-Give 2 examples of each.
+2. What is a relational database?
+Give 4 examples.

-3. What are the 3 parts of SQL?
+3. State and Explain three classifications of SQL?

 4. What is the difference between a Primary Key and a Foreign Key?